jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 - **War in Ukraine**  European wholesale natural gas prices (Dutch Title Transfer Facility or Dutch TTF) ran from &euro;88 per MegaWatt hour (MWh) in February 2022 before Russia's invasion of Ukraine, to a peak of &euro;340 per MWh in August 2022 when concerns about a shortage ran highest.
 After conservation efforts, European countries securing liquefied natural gas imports, and a warmer-than-feared winter, prices fell back to [&euro;76](https://www.nytimes.com/2023/01/03/business/europe-natural-gas-prices.html) [or lower](https://www.wsj.com/articles/sliding-natural-gas-prices-deal-surprise-reprieve-to-europe-11673005590) by the start of 2023.

 - **U.S. Natural Gas Prices**.
 Quoted in MMBTU (million british thermal units).
 Often are in the $2 - 3 range, but driven by Ukraine-driven supply shocks, [briefly exceeded $9.](https://www.wsj.com/articles/natural-gas-prices-plunge-and-drillers-dial-back-236a2a9).
 In California, however, a pipeline closure limited supply and prices averaged [$19.40 per MMBTU in early January](https://www.wsj.com/articles/natural-gas-prices-have-fallen-back-to-earthexcept-in-california-11673411627) while the Henry Hub benchmark was under $4.00.
-It's not clear how these compare to Eu
+With different units,

 - **Cost of U.S. Nuclear**.
-Millstone 49.99 per MWh.
+In 2019, the State of Connecticut and the owner of the Millstone nuclear power plant in Waterbury, CT reached a 10-year agreement in which the state's utilities would agree to purchase up to 50% of the plant's electricity generation at a price of [$49.99 per MWh](https://www.cga.ct.gov/2020/rpt/pdf/2020-R-0203.pdf); the deal at the time was criticized as potentially increasing electricity costs given the low prices of natural gas.
+At the time, natural gas prices in connecticut for were in the range of [$3 - $5 per thousand cubic feet](https://www.eia.gov/dnav/ng/hist/n3045ct3m.htm).
+How much additional expense per MWh of electricity did this appear to incur at the time and what kinds of natural gas prices reflected a more breakeven level?

 - **French Nuclear Power** After experiencing major maintenance issues earlier in the year, it was reported in December 2022 with significant relief that the French nuclear power plant fleet was generating above 40 GW of electricity for the [first time in 9 months](https://www.reuters.com/business/energy/french-nuclear-production-surpasses-40-gw-grid-operator-2022-12-11/)